The Dangers of Selling During a Market Drop

 Any time stocks experience a major decline after hitting all-time highs, it’s understandable if you feel a moment of panic.
 Are they going to drop further?
 Should you get out now and salvage as much of your portfolio as you can?
 Is it already too late?

 In those moments, it’s worth remembering two things: We’ve seen major selloffs before, and acting in a moment of panic often creates more problems than it solves.

 At its essence, panic selling is an act of timing the market – you’re making a decision (in this case, pulling your investments) in anticipation of what the market might do next (experience further declines).
 The problem is, even in moments of major losses, the future is still unknowable, and many investors who have sold off after a decline missed out on an ensuing bounce.

 Consider this moment in recent history: On March 28, 2013, the S&P 500 made a new all-time high for the first time in over five years, having skyrocketed 132% from the depths of the financial crisis.
-And in the nearly seven years since then, the S&P 500 experienced more than 250 new all-time highs – amid all the geopolitical turmoil, economic strife and political uncertainty.
+In the many years since then, the S&P 500 has experienced well over 300 new all-time highs – amid one of the longest bull market runs in modern financial history.